 Bents Basin Campground lies 53.8 kilometers west of Sydney and can be accessed via Wolstenholme Avenue off Greendale Road in Greendale.
 The area sits on a deep section of the Nepean River gorge in proximity with Camden and Penrith.
-The site is highly popular for people who love camping and travelling in campervans.
+The site is popular with people who love camping and travelling in campervans.
 Its campsite facilities include a campground shelter and kitchen, picnic areas and a hall with a commercial kitchen, toilets, rubbish bins, water, and electric barbecues.

 NRMA Sydney Lakeside Holiday is located at 38 Lake Park Road in North Narrabeen.
 It is an award-winning holiday park that offers a wide range of accommodation that includes sites for campervans.
 The park is near Narrabeen Lake, offering a safe and secured patrolled beach.
 Its popular campsite activities include canoeing, fishing, surfing, snorkeling, and swimming.
 The site has barbecue facilities, a boat ramp, camp kitchen, car park, communal kitchen, communal refrigerator, conference facilities, cots, recreation room, high chair, ice, iron, laundry, playground, public telephone, TV/Lounge area, and tour desk.

 Discovery Parks — Lane Cove sits along Plassey Road in North Ryde.
 The park is kid-friendly and offers a wide variety of accommodation in an area of impressive natural beauty.
 There are sites for campervans and tents at the park.
 Campsite facilities include barbecue facilities, bicycle hire, camp kitchen, car park, child pool, communal lounge, communal refrigerator, recreation room, gas, ice, broadband internet access, WiFi, iron, kiosk, laundry, playground, night call button, tour desk, TV/Lounge area, public telephone, swimming pool and walking tracks.
 Popular activities within the Lane Cove River Tourist Park are bird watching, canoeing, cycling, swimming, bushwalking, hiking, and guided walks.

 Chinatown lies on the southern side of Sydney's CBD in Haymarket between Central Station and Darling Harbour.
 Some of the area's highlights are its wide variety of affordable Asian food, boutique shops, bilingual street signs, the Chinese Garden of Friendship, the Gold Water Mouth, Market City, flea markets and souvenir shops.